trans-travel/trans-travel/us/nd.md

 ## Non-discrimination Law

- * North Dakota non-discrimination law does not include LGBT people
+ * North Dakota non-discrimination law does not include LGBT people.
- * North Dakota's definition of sex law (HB1474) makes it unlikely that non-discrimination laws specifying "sex" would be interpreted in a trans-inclusive way
+ * North Dakota's definition of sex law (HB1474) makes it unlikely that non-discrimination laws specifying "sex" would be interpreted in a trans-inclusive way.

 ## Public Accommodations

- * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when visiting public educational dormitories
+ * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when visiting public educational dormitories.
  * Trans students are required to use bathrooms/showers associated with their sex assigned at birth when using school bathrooms.
  * Use of single-occupancy bathrooms by trans students (as an exception) in